AdobeDocs/workfront.en/help/classic/workfront-basics/using-notifications/activate-or-deactivate-your-own-event-notifications.md

    >
    >If you are a team member for a project, you continue to receive email notifications for it until you are removed from the team, even if you no longer have access to the project.
 For instructions on removing users from a team, see [Remove users from projects](../../manage-work/projects/manage-projects/remove-users-from-projects.md).

    For the **Communication** category, you can select individual notifications for instant delivery only.
-You must select all of the notifications to be delivered in a daily digest.
+To have notifications delivered in a daily digest, you must select all of them.

    If all email notifications for a given category are activated, the box in the category title appears as selected.
 If all email notifications in a given category are deactivated, the box is unselected.
 If some notifications are activated and others are deactivated, the category checkbox appears as a straight line.
    When you modify a notification setting, the label **Edited** appears for that notification setting, to let you know that that notification setting has been modified.